 Notable & Unique: Modes of Transportation

-Also, more people in Sitka City Center choose to walk to work each day
+Also, in the Sitka City Center neighborhood, walking to work is a real

 Finally, if your dream is to be able to ride your bike to work each day, look no

 further than this unique neighborhood.
 With 4.9% of residents in